soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - same w/ auctions

 * In the late 1980s, television rights for all of English soccer were negotiated for £2.5 million.
 Then, an upstart television provider, BSkyB, injected some bidding competition, to such an extent that in 1992, contracted with it for £45 million per year; in 2000 the bidding for a three-year deal rocketed to £537 million per year.

-#### Uncertain Value

-* value of a product = private + common (what you think others will pay)
-    - in auction, people may overestimate common value -> winner's curse
-    - in an open auction, people learn what X is worth to others.
-    - in closed auction, people bid lower to avoid winner's curse
-        + fix that by using second price

 #### Property Rights